Conviction: A Double-Edged Sword

 Conviction is characterised by its impregnability and can limit our potential and worldview.
 But compassion gives us the flexibility to understand even those who come from a space of narrow-minded convictions.
-Nelson Mandela, after he became the president of South Africa, refused to persecute the white supremacists even though all his life he had consistently fought against their beliefs of being racially superior to coloured people.
+Nelson Mandela, after he became the president of South Africa, refused to persecute the white supremacists even though all his life he had consistently fought against their beliefs of being racially superior to colored people.

 Stubbornness vs conviction

 Our convictions challenge us—to give voice to our thoughts, to take action.
 At times, to act against our own self-interest, to put ourselves in harm’s way, physically and emotionally, in order to do what is right.
-However, we must never forget that true convictions offer certainty, not about the world, but about the morality of our own behaviour, which is consistent with our deeper values.
+However, we must never forget that true convictions offer certainty, not about the world, but about the morality of our own behavior, which is consistent with our deeper values.

 I know of a person who always desires to be right.
 In their professional and social circle, this tendency has proved to be highly useful.
 Not only has it led them to be at the top of their work but also has people turn to them for advice.
 But their stubborn need to be always right overrides their need to be kind when an argument takes place.
 Personal relationships are formed by love and nurtured by compassion, but when conviction compels us to stand our ground no matter what, we forget that the other person also might have some deep-seated beliefs and end up hurting their feelings and denting the relationship.
-As the American philosopher Dr Wayne W Dyer says, “If you have the choice between being right and being kind, choose being kind.”
+As the American philosopher, Dr. Wayne W Dyer says, “If you have the choice between being right and being kind, choose to be kind.”

 Although convictions give us strength and confidence, if they have become outdated and newer realities are being presented before us, it’s only wise to upgrade them, or we will be left behind in the world.
-One may argue that the strength and unshakability of our convictions are what make us hold them in high regards and live by them.
+One may argue that the strength and unshakably of our convictions are what make us hold them in high regards and live by them.
 Making that very trait flexible will mean a betrayal of our own values.
 How is it okay to change them?
 Suma explains, “Because you see through it.
 When you see through something, then it doesn’t have a hold on you.
 It depends on the willingness to shift, change, look within, and be uncomfortable.
 If you are not willing to do that, then you don’t change your conviction.
 There are many people who don’t question their conviction because it is a part of their inheritance, a part of their cultural, religious, or spiritual heritage.”

 During the course of our lives, we attach ourselves to various beliefs and try to function from those standpoints.
 But as a person grows and evolves, perception changes and so does their understanding.
 The more we come closer to the truth of life, the more we start seeing the bigger picture, and then it is a question of whether we want to venture into the uncomfortable to move closer to our higher Self.

-Not long ago, the whole human race was convinced that the Earth was flat and was the centre of the solar system as our experience told us so.
+Not long ago, the whole human race was convinced that the Earth was flat and was the center of the solar system as our experience told us so.
 But more scientific research and evidence proved the opposite, and humanity had to agree that its perception was false.
 It is noteworthy that the presenters of this new fact had to face plenty of hostility and even persecution by the Catholic Church because the discovery contradicted the belief held sacred by it.
 Our tendency to cling to our beliefs may feel good as it supports the ego, but it doesn’t mean it’s in our best interest.
 Any strong conviction arrived at without examining it critically can unleash suffering on one and all.

 We must recognise that every belief is subject to doubt.
 The Cornsweet Illusion, named after experimental psychologist Tom Cornsweet, displaystwo 3D blocks placed on top of each other, which seem to the onlookers to be of different shades of grey.
 But, as revealed, it isn’t so.
 By placing a finger along the line that joins the two blocks, it is clear that they are, in fact, the same colour.
-It is explained that when we look at something, we perceive its colour and shading in relation to other things in the area.
+It is explained that when we look at something, we perceive its color and shading in relation to other things in the area.
 This proves that we should suspend all our preconceptions.
 A better way to start is to question our beliefs.
-By doing so, we free our mind from conflict, achieve mental clarity, and stand with more confidence in our convictions, having deconstructed and constructed them ourselves.
+By doing so, we free our minds from conflict, achieve mental clarity, and stand with more confidence in our convictions, having deconstructed and constructed them ourselves.
 Consider this with goals as well.
 You have to be aware that there were other factors playing too for you, and it wasn’t solely your hard work that got you to your winning place.
-This helps us to stay humble and in gratitude.
+This helps us to stay humble and ingratitude.